 - A total of 2,000 people were questioned throughout Great Britain, with representative quotas for gender, age and region.

-Get a discount on your next Airbnb booking with these tested and verified Airbnb discount codes and promos.Read more…
+Get a discount on your next Vrbo booking with these tested and verified Vrbo discount codes and promos.Read more…

 More guides on Finder

 Does the UK know how much it needs to save up for retirement?

 Getting a 5% deposit mortgage under the government’s new guarantee scheme